Integrated Funding Scheme - Arm 1: Translational and Clinical Research

 Calls and emails are monitored 09:00 – 17:00, Monday to Friday excluding bank holidays.

-Integrated Funding Scheme panels
+Integrated Funding Scheme panels and funding boards

-Integrated Funding Scheme Call 1 Stage 1 Panel members (pdf)
+Integrated Funding Scheme Call 1 Stage 1 panel members (pdf)

 Integrated Funding Scheme Arm 1 - Call 1 Stage 1 public minutes (pdf)